 There are no landfills on the Subject Crossing or within a mile of the site.
-There are also no contaminated lands or ADEQ superfund sites on the Subject Crossing, but there are two Water Quality Assurance Revolving Fund (WQARF) sites within a mile of the site.
-One is named Park-Euclid and was listed in 1999, and the other is named 7th Street & Arizona Avenue and was listed in 2000.
+There are also no contaminated lands or ADEQ superfund sites on the Subject Crossing or within a mile of the site.

 4. Other Existing Facilities/Operations within 1 Mile